Amazon says face masks available for staff, but workers deny it

 In addition to a handful of walkout demonstrations at Amazon warehouses, the Occupational Safety and Health Administration is investigating a Pennsylvania location for coronavirus safety issues, Bloomberg reported Wednesday.
 Also, many elected officials have called on Amazon to do more to protect its workers.

+In the latest of a series of letters from elected officials to Amazon, a group of five Democratic US senators wrote to Amazon CEO and founder Jeff Bezos to raise concerns about working conditions at warehouses and Smalls' termination.

-Amazon, the world's largest online retailer, is one of several major retailers facing a backlash from its workers during the coronavirus pandemic.
+Amazon, the world's largest e-commerce company, is one of several major retailers facing a backlash from workers during the coronavirus pandemic.
 Earlier this week, workers for Target's Shipt delivery service organized a walkout.
 That demonstration followed similar actions from workers for Instacart, Amazon warehouses and Amazon-owned Whole Foods.
-Also, there've been several confirmed cases among employees at Walmart and major grocers.
+Also, there have been several confirmed cases among employees at Walmart and major grocers.

 One New Jersey warehouse employee, who asked to remain anonymous because he wasn't authorized to speak to the media, said he was impressed by Amazon's efforts.